ziqian-wu/mast30034_2021_s2_project_1-ziqian-wu-main/README.md

 - `raw_data`: Contains all the raw data files.
 - `preprocessed_data`: Contains all the preprocessed data files.
 - `plots`: Output and save all your figures here.
 - `code`: Keep all notebooks and scripts in this folder.
-Running the notebookls from start to end:
+Running the notebooks from start to end:
     - downfile.ipynb for "Extracting Data" from the website and store them in "raw_data".
-    - Yellow taxi preprocessed data.ipynb for "Preprocessing" and "Exploratory Data Analysis" for the yellow taxi data
+    - Yellow taxi preprocessed data.ipynb :"Preprocessing" and "Exploratory Data Analysis" for the yellow taxi data
-    - Green taxi preprocessed data.ipynb for "Preprocessing" and "Exploratory Data Analysis" for the green taxi data
+    - Green taxi preprocessed data.ipynb : "Preprocessing" and "Exploratory Data Analysis" for the green taxi data
-    - Yellow taxi data visualisation.ipynb for "Analysis and Visualisation" for the yellow taxi data.
+    - Yellow taxi data visualisation.ipynb : "Analysis and Visualisation" for the yellow taxi data.
-    - Green taxi data visualisation.ipynb for "Analysis and Visualisation" for the green taxi data.
+    - Green taxi data visualisation.ipynb : "Analysis and Visualisation" for the green taxi data.
+    -Yellow taxi data prediction.ipynb : merge yellow taxi data and weather data and do some data engineering.
+Prepare for "Statistical Modelling"
--  `Project r.Rmd` for "Statistical Modelling", fit a model to predict future data.
+-  Aftering running all the notebooks, run `Project 1 prediction.Rmd` for "Statistical Modelling", to fit a model to predict future data.
+We can as view the model in "Project-1-prediction.html"